xavilitoh/Task_tracker/README.md

 # Task_tracker
-Taskly is a command-line interface (CLI) application designed for efficient task management.
+Task_tracker is a command-line interface (CLI) application designed for efficient task management.